43,99 €

 • Broschiertes Buch

-The Handbook provides an overview of the key historical, social, economic, political, religious, and cultural issues which have shaped the conditions and status of women in the ME.
-It will be of interest to gender/women's studies, pre-Islamic/post-Colonial, feminist, socio-political & socio-economic studies.
+The Routledge Handbook on Women in the Middle East provides an overview of the key historical, social, economic, political, religious, and cultural issues which have shaped the conditions and status of women in the region.

 Produktbeschreibung

-The Handbook provides an overview of the key historical, social, economic, political, religious, and cultural issues which have shaped the conditions and status of women in the ME.
-It will be of interest to gender/women's studies, pre-Islamic/post-Colonial, feminist, socio-political & socio-economic studies.
+The Routledge Handbook on Women in the Middle East provides an overview of the key historical, social, economic, political, religious, and cultural issues which have shaped the conditions and status of women in the region.

 Autorenporträt